Canon 760D vs Fujifilm X-T1

-The Canon EOS 760D (called Canon T6s in some regions) and the Fujifilm X-T1 are two digital cameras that were announced, respectively, in February 2015 and January 2014.
+The Canon EOS 760D (called Canon T6s in some regions) and the Fujifilm X-T1 are two digital cameras that were officially introduced, respectively, in February 2015 and January 2014.
 The 760D is a DSLR, while the X-T1 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 760D vs Fujifilm X-T1